Chopper in high spirits ahead of Scunthorpe challenge

 Millwall manager Neil Harris says he and his squad have put a 'bad week' behind them ahead of Saturday's trip to face Scunthorpe United.

-Tuesday night's last-gasp defeat to Barnsley was the club's third loss inside seven days at The Den - a result Harris said he was 'gutted' about afterwards.
+Tuesday night's last-gasp defeat to Barnsley was the club's third loss inside seven days at The Den - a result Harris said he was 'gutted'

 But having had a team meeting to assess what went wrong, the Lions manager insists that his charges are looking forward to getting back on track against The Iron, who lost 3-0 to Wigan Athletic on Wednesday night.